-Here are other considerations to keep in mind when you are configuring a redundant controller pair:
+Here are other considerations when you are configuring a redundant controller pair:

-- Make sure the secondary controller is installed on the same network segment as the primary controller.
+- Install the same network segment as the primary controller.
 The secondary controller can be connected to a different hub.
-Should the primary controller failure be related to a hub problem, the secondary controller will continue operation. - When using a NetFlex-3 controller with a 10 Base-T option module operating in full-duplex mode, wire fault conditions cannot be detected.
+If the primary controller failure is related to a hub problem, the secondary controller will continue operation. - When using a NetFlex-3 Controller with a 10 Base-T option module operating in full-duplex mode, wire fault conditions cannot be detected.
 This condition does not affect hardware failure detection and does not exist when operating in half-duplex mode. - Configuring a 10Base-T controller and a 100 VG-AnyLAN controller to connect over a Hewlett Packard VG hub might cause switching problems.
 Compaq does not recommend this combination. - Unbound Service

-A set of registry entries for a network controller does not bind to a physical piece of hardware.
+A set of registry entries for a controller does not bind to a physical piece of hardware.
 If any unbound services exist, the Advanced Network Control Utility detects them when the utility is started.